-At 19:19 in the featurette Pure Imagination: The Story of 'Willy Wonka and the Chocolate Factory' (2001), writer David Seltzer and director Mel Stuart relate that David had left Munich for his vacation cabin in Maine thinking his contribution to the film was completed when Mel realized that the screenplay ended with Grandpa's line: "Yippie!"
+In the featurette Pure Imagination: The Story of 'Willy Wonka and the Chocolate Factory' (2001), writer David Seltzer and director Mel Stuart relate that David had left Munich for his vacation cabin in Maine thinking his contribution to the film was completed when Mel realized that the screenplay ended with Grandpa's line: "Yippie!"
 Mel phoned Maine from Munich and told David that he couldn't finish the picture without a good ending line.
 Dave responded with the only thing he could think of, that they are flying in the air, Willy Wonka looks at Charlie and says, in a very warning voice, the "happily ever after" lines.

 Julie Dawn Cole kept her everlasting gobstopper and her golden ticket.
 On the DVD commentary, she admits that she stole it from the set.
 Peter Ostrum, who played Charlie, said he returned it because he was told to.

 The scene where the technician tries to impress the three businessmen with the large computer to (unsuccessfully) give the results of the (then 3) remaining Golden Tickets was the last scene filmed for the movie.
 It was filmed at such a last minute that there was a ton of luggage scattered around the set as the cast and crew were already in the process of packing up to wrap up the movie.